phillipnunes/100-days-of-code/log.md

 ### Day 29: September 25 2018

 **Today's Progress**: Today I started to learn about Redux and how it works in practice.

+### Day 30: September 30 2018

+**Today's Progress**: So, after some days I am returning to the flow.
+Today I did another challenge from JS30.